Cat2005/xai-brain-diagnosis/README.md

-# 🧠 Interpretable Brain Tumor Classification from MRI Scans
+# 🧠 Interpretable Brain Tumor Diagnosis from MRI Scans

 My dissertation project explores a more **interpretable** approach to diagnosing brain tumors from MRI scans.
 While deep learning models have demonstrated high accuracy in medical imaging, they often function as **"black boxes"**, providing little insight into *why* certain predictions are made.
 The goal of the project is to **preserve predictive performance** while introducing **clinically meaningful explanations**, which is crucial for adoption in **high-stakes medical settings**.